 Here's Bob Pegg of 70's folk rock outfit Mr Fox, unwittingly rapping away to his hearts content.
 Rather than trying to sound like he's from the ghettos of New York or LA, has opted to stick with his prominent, native Nottinghamshire accent.
 Please do imagine the figure above, stood in the vocal booth, mic in hand tilted towards the ceiling, spitting this one out...

+Just finished reading the Kindle edition of this captivating book by Rob Young.
 Electric Eden tells the historical story of British Folk music, a mystical, magical journey through time introducing us to, apart from the music, some fascinating, eccentrically colourful characters, some deep thinking, troubled souls & primitive ideas & Religion.
 Taking us along a dirt track out of the City & into the wild, painting a sepia tinted picture in your mind of the British countryside & all that evokes it.

 It tells the story from the beginning, a similar tale to the beginnings of the US folk music scene.
 It took a handful of dedicated, obsessive personalities to unearth the songs of the people, the country folk & the working classes.
 These people scoured the length & breadth of the country, out to the sticks, collecting songs, poems & folklore tales from the few people that had them handed down to them.